Okay, this is big news! 🙂 *drum roll* HAND LUGGAGE ONLY HAS JUST MOVED TO SINGAPORE!!!

 6.)
 This is a no-brainer here but the weather is hot and humid here!
-Don’t even bother packing that jumper with you!
-The less trousers or long sleeve clothes the better!
-It’s easily a constant 30C give or take a couple of degrees.
+Don’t even bother packing that jumper with you.
+The lesser trousers or long sleeve clothes you wear, the better.
+It’s easily a constant 30C here.

 7.)
 Take your passport with you when you go out to get a phone.
 Doesn’t matter if it’s pay as you go or contract – you’ll need it!